DavidTorres-sys/sitas-checkin-backend/README.md

     - Username: system or sys
     - Password: password (or the password you specified in the environment variables)

-6. Once the application is running, you can access the Swagger UI at
+7.Once the application is running, you can access the Swagger UI at

    - [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)
 ## Customization